-The two expanded versions "M" and "L" must be positioned between the pages at right angles to the gripper edge; wedges positioned parallel to the gripper edge would distort the dot gain calculation of unavoidable inking deviations between the ink zones.
+The two expanded versions "M" and "L" as well as the "ECI/bvdm tvi 10" must be positioned between the pages at right angles to the gripper edge; wedges positioned parallel to the gripper edge would distort the dot gain calculation of unavoidable inking deviations between the ink zones.
 Under some circumstances the analysis of the wedge may be distorted on account of atypical inking behavior when it is placed at the edge of the paper.

-Illustration 4: Placement of the "S" and "L" version on sheets with long cut-off pages.
+Illustration 6: Placement of the "S", "L" and "tvi 10" version on sheets with long cut-off pages.
 The red X marks unsuitable positioning.

-Illustration 5: Placement of the "S" and "M" version on sheets with short cut-off pages.
+Illustration 7: Placement of the "S" and "M" version on sheets with short cut-off pages.
 The red X marks unsuitable positioning.